Nodal Capacity Expansion Planning with Flexible Large-Scale Load Siting: Model

 The basis for our CEP model is that of \cite{musselman_climate-resilient_2025,valencia_zuluaga_parallel_2024}.
 It consists of a two-stage stochastic program that co-optimizes generation, transmission, and storage investments in the first stage and solves a multi-period optimal operation problem in the second stage.
-Second-stage suproblems, i.e., representative days, differ from each other in the hourly nodal demand and generation availability.
+Second-stage subproblems, i.e., representative days, differ from each other in the hourly nodal demand and generation availability.
 This general framework is not uncommon in the literature of CEP \cite{munoz_scalable_2015, go_assessing_2016, zampara_capacity_2025}.

-Inverter-based generation and storage investments are modeled as continuous variables, turbine-based generation investments as integer variables (number of installed units), and transmission investments as binary variables.
+Inverter-based generation and storage investments are modeled as continuous variables, turbine-based generation investments as integer variables (number of installed units), and transmission investments as binary (build or no-build for candidates) variables.
 All investment costs are assumed to be linear in the size of the installed capacity.
 Storage levels are assumed to be cyclic.
 See \cite{musselman_climate-resilient_2025} for a detailed discussion of the base model.

 Next we provide a full, but compact description of the existing model with the minor changes made to incorporate load siting.
 In sections \ref{sec:model_load_flex} and \ref{sec:model_load_incentive} we present more significant model extensions to handle the flexibility of these resources.
 A full list of the symbols used in this model is provided in Appendix \ref{sec:nomenclature}.